Macapá

-Macapá (/pt-BR/) is a city in Brazil with a population of 512,902 (2020 estimate), and is the capital of Amapá state in the country's North Region, located on the northern channel of the Amazon Delta near its mouth on the Atlantic Ocean.
+Macapá (/pt-BR/) is the capital of the Brazilian state of Amapá, in the country's North Region, located on the northern channel of the Amazon Delta near its mouth on the Atlantic Ocean.
+Its population is estimated to be 512,902 (2020).
 The city is on a small plateau on the Amazon in the southeast of the state of Amapá.
 The only access by road from outside the province is from the overseas French department of French Guiana, although there are regular ferries to Belém, Brazil.
 Macapá is linked by road with some other cities in Amapá.
 The equator runs through the middle of the city, leading residents to refer to Macapá as "The capital of the middle of the world."
 It covers 6407.12 km2 and is located northwest of the large inland island of Marajó and south of the border with French Guiana.

 History

 Macapá, 1968.
 National Archives of Brazil.

 Macapá is a corruption of the Tupi word macapaba, or "place of many bacabas", the fruit of the local palm tree.
 The Spaniard Francisco de Orellana claimed the region in 1544 and called it Nueva Andalucía (New Andalusia).
 The modern town began as the base of a Portuguese military detachment, stationed there in 1738.
 On February 4, 1758, Sebastião Veiga Cabral, the illegitimate child of the military governor of Trás-os-Montes, Sebastião Veiga Cabral, founded the town of São José de Macapá, under the authority of the governor of Pará, Francisco Xavier de Mendonça Furtado.
 The fortress of São Joselito de Macapá was first laid out in 1764, but took 18 years to complete, due to illness among the Indian workers, and numerous escapes made by black slaves.
 Macapá experienced an intense hurricane in the Summer of 1811 causing extensive damage to the fortifications there but leaving much of the city intact.
 Around 1834 Macapá a strange, month-long storm caused flooding upwards of six inches a day for the region.
 Macapá was elevated to city status in 1854.

 Macapá gained international notoriety in December 2001 when international yachtsman Peter Blake, from New Zealand, was murdered while anchored on his explorer yacht Seamaster in Macapá port.
 According to Business Insider, Macapá is the 69th most violent city in the world, with 26.06 homicides per 100,000 people.